nosqlbench/nosqlbench-docs/site/content/scripting/scripting_environment.md

 provide simple getters and setters, like
 `.p99ms` or `.p99ns`, for example.

-Interaction with the nosqlbench runtime and the activities therein is made easy by the above variables and objects.
+Interaction with the NoSQLBench runtime and the activities therein is made easy by the above variables and objects.
 When an assignment is made to any of these variables, the changes are propagated to internal listeners.
 For changes to _threads_, the thread pool responsible for the affected activity adjusts the number of active